Harvard-CS145/cs145-21-project0/README.md

     ```
     h1 h1-eth0:t1-eth1
-    # port 0 of host h1 and port 1 of switch t1 are connected.
+    # h1-eth0 means port 0 of host h1. t1-eth1 means port 1 of switch t1.
+The two ports are connected.
     a1 lo:  a1-eth1:t1-eth3 a1-eth2:t2-eth3 a1-eth3:c1-eth1 a1-eth4:c2-eth1
-    # port 1 of switch a1 and port 3 of switch t1 are connected
+    # e.g., a1-eth1 means port1 of switch a1, which is connected to t1-eth3, i.e., the port3 of switch t1
-    # port 2 of switch a1 and port 3 of switch t2 are connected
-    # port 3 of switch a1 and port 1 of switch c1 are connected
-    # port 4 of switch a1 and port 1 of switch c2 are connected
     ```

 - `links`: list all the links you just created.